Confucius: China's great sage

 Confucius 孔子 [23 Aug 551 BCE - 479 BCE]

 No guide to China would be complete without a fulsome mention of Confucius.
 He lived in the Warring States period of the Zhou dynasty.
-Every town used to have its temple with red walls dedicated to Confucius 孔庙 kǒng miào or 文庙 wén miào.
+Every town used to have a temple with red walls dedicated to Confucius 孔庙 kǒng miào or 文庙 wén miào.
 Every place which had a legend of a visit by Confucius would have a shrine and attract many visitors.

 His name in Chinese is 孔子 kǒng zǐ or 孔夫子 kǒng fū zǐ meaning “Master Kong”.
 As with many Chinese names the English version Confucius has evolved from the Wade-Giles system of writing his name phonetically with English sounds.
 Kong is the family name and his descendents (now at the 83rd generation) still live at his home town of Qufu and claim the longest documented family tree in the world.
 Every year his birthday on 23rd August is honored as a minor national festival throughout China and beyond.